Skip to Main Content

 In such cases, your employer may argue that the layoff is lawful because it was part of the terms you agreed to at the start of your employment.

-When employment contracts permit a temporary layoff, whether through an express or implied term, then this may give your employer the right to lay you off without pay.
+When an Ontario employee’s employment contract permits a temporary layoff, whether through an express or implied term, this may give your employer the right to lay you off without pay.
 Even then, not all contracts comply with provincial or federal labour employment legislation and the contract may be drafted or signed under circumstances where it would not be valid.

 Scenario 2

 Another scenario where an employer may lay you off legally is if you consent to it.
 In some cases, workers may choose to accept a temporary layoff even if their employment contract does not specifically mention it.
-This may happen during times of economic uncertainty or if the employer assures the worker that the layoff is only temporary and they will be recalled soon.
+This may happen during times of economic uncertainty or if the employer assures the worker that the layoff is only temporary and the employer recalls them soon.
 However, agreeing to a layoff is a significant decision, and it’s important to be fully informed before making it.
 You should only consent to a temporary layoff after you fully understand your potential rights and entitlements.

 Sometimes, you can choose not to fight the layoff at the time it occurs and to wait and then see how things unfold later.
 In this situation, it is still important to communicate your stance to your employer.